duttashi/duttashi.github.io/_posts/2023-04-29-to_lend_funds_or_not.md

 -	Off the 144 variables, majority of them (~110) are continuous in nature and rest are categorical data types.
 -	 All 144 variables have missing values.
 	- Variables with 80% missing data were removed.
 The dataset size reduced to 54 variables.
 -	Correlation treatment helped reduce dataset size to 45 variables.
-Turns out, independent variables such as `funded amount, funded amount inv, installment, total payment, total payment inv, total rec prncp, total rec int, collection recovery fee and pub rec bankruptcies` are strongly correlated (>=80%) with the dependent variable.
+Turns out, independent variables such as `funded amount`, `funded amount inv`, `installment`, `total payment`, `total payment inv`, `total rec prncp`, `total rec int`, `collection recovery fee` and `pub rec bankruptcies` are strongly correlated (>=80%) with the dependent variable.
 -	By this stage, the dataset shape is 42,542 observations in 45 variables (25 continuous, 3 datetime, and 17 categorical).
 -	The dependent variable has 4 factor levels.
 I recoded the 4 factor levels to 2 as asked by the assignment.
 	- 34116 observations for loans that were fully paid
 	- 8426 observations for loans that were charged off
 - The dependent variable was label encoded to make it suitable for model building.
 As earlier stated, it’s now a binary categorical variable with two levels.
-Label 1 refers to Fully Paid and Label 0 refers to Charged Off.
+Label `1` refers to `Fully Paid` and Label `0` refers to `Charged Off`.
 - It should be noted, the dependent variable is imbalanced in nature.
 This means, data balancing method need to be applied for building a robust model.